mongodb/specifications/source/command-monitoring/command-monitoring.rst

 =============

 The performance monitoring specification defines a set of behaviour in the drivers for providing runtime information about commands to any 3rd party APM library as well internal driver use, such as logging.

+This specification intends to abstract the wire protocol so listeners receive similar events no matter what version of MongoDB the driver is connected to.

 -----------
 Definitions